 To save you time and hassle, electrical chases are designed directly into the Basement To Beautiful™ system.
 This way, there is no need for you to have an electrician to come in to rough in the wiring, then return to complete the job later.
 It can all be done in one step after the finished panels are installed.

 As fiberglass insulation becomes soaked with moisture, it becomes a habitat for mold, mildew, and rot.

 When finishing your basement, it's important to take the possibility of water, humidity, and flooding into consideration.
 What you use to finish your basement should be immune to these factors.

 Insulating your basement walls with fiberglass is a very, very bad idea.
 Fiberglass insulation is absorbent, and during flooding conditions, it will soak up water and moisture like a sponge.

 Additionally, fiberglass contains dyes and resins that will grow mold over time in wet or humid conditions.
 Additionally, the dyes in fiberglass have been known to leak when wet, staining wall coverings permanently.

 By using an inorganic closed-cell foam insulation on your basement walls, you ensure that your insulation will not soak up water, rot, or support fungal growth.

 At Connecticut Basement Systems, we have just what you need to save money and enjoy a beautiful new living space in your home.
 Our basement waterproofing experts provide fast, clean, and effective installations of this innovative insulation product.

 If you would like a free, no-obligation, written basement wall insulation quote, we're here to help you!
 Contact us by phone or e-mail today to schedule your free appointment!
-We proudly serve Norwalk, Stamford, Yonkers and many other parts of Connecticut and New York.
+We proudly serve West Hartford, Norwalk, Stamford and many other parts of Connecticut.